cairugajoao/UserStoryGen/README.md

 # UserStoryGen
-UserStoryGen is a simple web app that generates Agile user stories from short task descriptions.
-It uses Streamlit for the frontend, FastAPI for the backend, and a Language Model (LLM) to automatically create structured user stories.
+UserStoryGen is a tool designed to streamline the creation of user stories from short task descriptions.
+It provides an intuitive Streamlit-based web interface where users can quickly input task ideas.
+These inputs are sent to a FastAPI backend that leverages a Language Model (LLM) to automatically generate complete, structured user stories in the format typically used in Agile development ("As a [persona], I want [action], so that [benefit]").